pathogenwatch-oss/typing-databases/README.md

 - As new keys are generated during the build process, they are stored in the cache.
 - Subsequent builds can reuse these cached keys, speeding up the process.

-For details on how to easily cache the keys between Docker builds see
+For details on how to easily cache the keys between Docker builds see [Running with Docker](#running-with-docker).

 ## Easy builds with `build.py`